 This is a very competitive stage, as now everyone wants to become a product manager.
 Not only are you going up against other aspiring PMs, you’re also going up against existing PMs with more knowledge and experience.
 You’re going to see designers that want to be product managers, as well as people outside of the tech industry who want to break into tech through a PM role.

 There is usually a homework assignment.
 For example, create a product roadmap to explain where you would take this product in the next three months.
 There are so many things that you’ve done that you wouldn’t believe are very similar to what product managers do.
 If you’re interviewing for a larger company, you can probably find examples of interview questions and these homework assignments from Glassdoor.

 Usually, there is an in-person interview.
 Companies may sometimes try to invite multiple team members so you could do technical interviews with someone from the technical team such as the CTO or software engineers.
 You’ll also do some more business oriented interviews problem with product managers, and in some cases the candidates interview with designers as well.

 The company’s goal with this is to make sure that the candidate knows enough about these three different components and is also a good fit for the team.
 Because at the end of the day you’re going to be interacting with so many different people, that it’s important that you are on the same page with all of them, and you can earn the respect from so many different stakeholders.

 What skills do you need for product management?

-There are three skills hiring companies are always looking for:
+There are three skills hiring companies are always looking for from their product teams:

 1. Industry domain